tnscorcoran/openshift-demos/README.md

 We have created several simple developer focussed Openshift Demos and recorded them [1].
 There are 2 versions - a short one and a longer one.
 With each, we provide an introduction as well as instructions to set them up and demo them yourself.

 ## Main demonstrations
 With each demonstration, we provide you with a brief description as well as the starting time in the video for that demo.
-In the sub-folders **_1-demos-setup_** and **_2-demos-execution_**, you'll find instructions to setup and run that demo.
+In the sub-folder **1-demos-setup-and-execution**, you'll find instructions to setup and run that demo.
+[2]

 #### 1. Load testing and auto-scaling demo - available at start of recording
 In this demo we configure a local load testing tool (in our case JMeter) to hit an Openshift based Spring Boob REST API.
 This Openshift deployment has been condigured to auto-scale.
 The demo involves firsing the load, waiting a couple of minutes to see it scale up and another couple of mintes to see it scale down.